 For reflection and reference, the online course includes a workbook to support your learning during and after the course.
 Employing the workbook is an integral part of your learning process.

 The workbook includes reflection prompts and offers you directions on how to advance your visualization project.
 Download it onto your computer.
-Choose any file format you wish for doing your work, Word, PPT, Miro, Mural etc. Augment the workbook further with content relevant to you and find examples of visualizations in media and on the internet.
-Explore and practice the topics discussed in the modules, make notes and gather materials or links useful for you.
+Choose any file format you wish for doing your work, Word, PPT, Miro, Mural, and so on.
+Augment the workbook further with content relevant to you and find examples of visualizations in the media and on the internet.
+Explore and practice the topics discussed in the modules, make notes and gather useful material and links to suit your needs.

 Tomi Kauppinen is the head of Aalto Online Learning at Aalto University.
 His background is in media technology and computer science.
 He aspires to bring an entrepreneurial mindset and lean and agile creativity to all his projects and teaching.

-Tomi Kauppinen is the head of Aalto Online Learning at Aalto University.
-He holds a habilitation (2014) in geoinformatics from the University of Muenster in Germany, a title of docent (2014) and a Ph.D.
-(2010) in media technology from the Aalto University, and an M.Sc.
+Tomi Kauppinen is Head of Aalto Online Learning at Aalto University.
+He holds a habilitation (2014) in geoinformatics from the University of Muenster in Germany and the title of docent (2014), a Ph.D.
+(2010) in media technology from Aalto University, and an M.Sc.
 (2004) in computer science from the University of Helsinki.
-Kauppinen's passion is to create, study and teach information visualization, spatial thinking, cognitive systems/artificial intelligence & blended learning design.
-Since 2016 he has led the Aalto University-wide strategic development initiative, Aalto Online Learning, which covers activities ranging from blended learning to fully online textbooks and exercises, and from video production to online social interaction, from artificial intelligence-based recommendations and assessment to interactive visual simulations, and from augmented/virtual reality to games and gamification.
+Kauppinen's passion is to create, study, and teach information visualization, spatial thinking, cognitive systems/artificial intelligence, and blended learning design.
+Since 2016, he has led the Aalto University-wide strategic development initiative, Aalto Online Learning, which covers activities ranging from blended learning to fully online textbooks and exercises, from video production to online social interaction, from artificial intelligence-based recommendations and assessment to interactive visual simulations, and from augmented/virtual reality to games and gamification.
 With his background in startups before a calling to academia, he aspires to bring an entrepreneurial mindset and lean and agile creativity to all his projects and teaching.